In June we look at men’s health and the type of cancers which mainly affect men: prostate cancer, testicular cancer and penile cancer.

 The types of cancer that mainly affect men

 The prostate is a walnut-sized gland located just below the bladder.
 The prostate’s main function is to produce seminal fluid.
 The prostate continues to grow as men get older and can lead to a condition called benign prostatic hypertrophy (BPH or prostate enlargement), this condition doesn't increase your risk of getting prostate cancer, but it’s worth knowing about the symptoms of both BPH and prostate cancer.

 Prostate cancer has an unusual characteristic compared to other cancers in that it doesn’t spread rapidly to other parts of the body.
-This means that when diagnosed with prostate cancer men can continue their lives in good health without much impact from the tumour.
+This means that when diagnosed with prostate cancer men can continue their lives in good health with little impact from the tumour.
 This is even true for those with advanced prostate cancer, although the growth of your tumour and any symptoms will be managed closely.

 Testicular cancer begins when a bunch of cells grow out of control and form a malignant tumour.
 This tumour can then spread to other parts of your body.
 Despite the name testicular cancer can start in other areas of the body namely towards the back of the abdomen, in an area near your lungs, the lower spine or in the pineal gland, but most commonly it is discovered in the testicles.

 Penile cancer is a rare form of cancer that occurs mostly in uncircumcised men.
 There are different types of penile cancer but most (up to 95%) are squamous cell carcinoma, a type of skin cancer.

 Every year in the UK, between 300 and 400 men are diagnosed with breast cancer.
 There is no routine screening specifically for men so the only way this type of cancer is detected, is by self-checking!
 Set yourself a reminder to check your chest once per month.

 If you feel or detect any of the above get in touch with your GP.
 Find out more about male breast cancer in this guest blog from Walk The Walk.